dynamiqs/dynamiqs/README.md

 ## Installation

-We will soon make a first release of the library available on PyPi.
+We will soon make a first release of the library on PyPi.
 In the meantime, you can clone the repository locally and install directly from source:

 ```shell
 git clone https://github.com/dynamiqs/dynamiqs.git